Keynotes, Workshops, Events & private trainings

 Dr. Alexandra Jabr, PhD in Psychology and Licensed Paramedic with 20 years of EMS experience

-This isn’t a story about getting back to the rig.
+This isn’t a story about getting back on the ambulance.
 This is a story of pain, identity loss, maladaptive coping, and the slow, uneven path to healing.
 It’s about discovering who you are when the uniform comes off and how losing what you thought defined you can become the beginning of your next chapter in service.

 What happens when even the most successful efforts result in futility and resuscitation efforts must be terminated?
 Historically, institutions have failed to prepare first responders for this outcome, and “training” for these situations is experiential, at best.
 Because of this, we have failed to recognize our unique role in the grieving (healing) process, which begins for the survivors at the moment that we determine time of death of the patient.
 In this class, you will learn the risks associated with continuing to overlook this training, tips on how to perform the skill of death notifications, as well as the positive impact that first responders can have on the survivors of these patients.